-If you click on the front door and walk up the stairs, you will be able to read a chronological set of statements that most closely resemble a chapter by chapter account.
-However, you are free to explore any of the rooms at any time where different aspects of the subject’s life are revealed.
+Afterwards, if you click on the front door and walk up the stairs, you will be able to read a chronological set of statements that most closely resemble a chapter by chapter account.
+However, you are free to explore any of the rooms at any time where different aspects of my life are revealed.
 As my visual design skills are severely limited, my artist daughter Ruth supplied the images.
 Paul Winterman of Sugarcaneweb.co.uk provided the technical expertise to make the website work.
 I hope you find the house an enjoyable place and some of the contents of interest.

 Click on a room window to learn more about Ray